What is Phonics?

 Phase 2 - This is typically taught in Reception.
 It focuses on introducing children to individual letters and their sounds.
 Children are also taught to blend for reading and segment for writing.
 Children are introduced to a small number of tricky words.
 Letter formation is focused on during this stage.

 Phase 3 - This is typically taught in Reception.
 It introduced further individual letters and their sounds.
 It also teaches children digraphs and trigraphs (2 or 3 letters with 1 sound).
 Further focus is placed on developing blending and segmenting skills.
 Children learn a greater number of tricky words.
 Children begin to learn about sentence writing.

 Phase 4 - This is typically taught in Reception and sometimes in Year 1.
 No new sounds are introduced.
 Children develop skills to read multi-syllable words and words with adjacent consonants e.g. frog.
 Children learn a greater number of trickt words.
 Children write sentences independently.

 Phase 5 - This is typically taught in Year 1.
 It teaches children alternative ways of saying sounds previously learnt e.g. ai - ay.
 It also introduces split digraphs e.g. take a-e

-Phase 6 - This is typically taught in Year 2.
+Beyond Phase 5 - This is typically taught in Year 2.
 It focuses on becoming better readers and writers.

 For more information about our Reading Scheme, please see the English area of our website.